xiangkon/RoboSplat/README.md

 ## Coming Soon

 Currently we are cleaning the code.
-The code is expected to be released in April 2025.
+The code is expected to be released in May 2025.